Lumiere-Lodi/point-of-sale/README.md

 # Important note on RSA Token

-Due to the fact this is a POC and assessment I have left both the PRIVATE AND PUBLIC KEY in this repo.
+Both the PRIVATE AND PUBLIC KEY in this repo.
 This is not how things should be done in production.

 The key will be kept else where.
 Github secret for example.